flandrade/ecgsyn-arduino/README.md

 - It does not use the peak detection function.

 ## License
-Distributed under the GNU GPL license.
+Distributed under the MIT license.
 See *LICENSE*.

 ## Version History
 - 1.0 Initial version (October 2013).